TomF777/IIoT-MQTT/README.md

-# IIoT Real-Time Analytics using Python, MQTT and Beckhoff IPC....
+# IIoT Real-Time Analytics using Python, MQTT and Beckhoff IPC.

 IIoT project for data exchange between PLC in OT and IT area with usage of MQTT protocol.